-A 2016 study done by a group of university-based sleep experts indicated only 32% of providers had sleep-promoting protocols.
+A 2016 study done by a group of university-based sleep experts indicated that only 32% of providers had sleep-promoting protocols.
 More than 75% of the 1,225 respondents said that their ICU patients experience poor sleep and that this had a negative impact on outcomes.

-The study concluded that “highlighted discordant provider perceptions and practices surrounding sleep in the ICU, as well as a possible lack of available evidence-based guidelines for promoting sleep in the ICU has continued to leave the problem unresolved.”
+The study concluded that “highlighted discordant provider perceptions and practices surrounding sleep in the ICU, as well as a possible lack of available evidence-based guidelines for promoting sleep in the ICU, has continued to leave the problem unresolved.”

 Still, what was not on the list was patients’ experiences of conscious fear about their future, the loss of self that is caused by being a patient, and the self-cycling mind chatter that prevents rest.

 In a dark, relatively quiet room, frightened patients have limited resources to help them get past their own continuing cycle of fear.
 No one to talk to, few positive distractions, and a clock that moves even slower.